-RFC 5666bis should make it clear what restrictions an Upper Layer Binding may make on Position Zero read chunks.
+RFC 5666bis should describe what restrictions an Upper Layer Binding may make on Position Zero read chunks.

 3.3.
-RDMA\NOMSG Call Messages
+RDMA_NOMSG Call Messages

 The second paragraph of RFC 5667 Section 4 says, in reference to NFSv2 and NFSv3 WRITE and SYMLINK operations: